-John F Kennedy was America’s second youngest elected president.
-He oversaw one of the most crucial moments in the Cold War (Cuban Missile Crisis) and sought to affirm America’s beliefs in basic human rights by calling for civil rights legislation and an attack on poverty and degradation.
-Assassinated in November 22, 1963, his tragic death shocked America and the world.
+John F. Kennedy was America’s second youngest elected president.
+He oversaw one of the most crucial moments in the Cold War (Cuban Missile Crisis) and sought to affirm America’s beliefs in basic human rights by calling for civil rights legislation and an attempt to reduce poverty.
+Kennedy was assassinated on November 22, 1963 – a tragic death that shocked America and the world.

-Born in May 1917, John F. Kennedy came from an illustrious political family; his father Joseph Kennedy was a leading member of the Democrat party and Joseph encouraged John F. Kennedy in his political ambitions after the war.
+Born on May 1917, John F. Kennedy came from an illustrious political family; his father Joseph Kennedy was a leading member of the Democratic Party, and Joseph encouraged John F. Kennedy in his political ambitions after the war.

-John graduated from Harvard after completing a thesis on “Appeasement in Munich” His thesis was later converted into a successful book – Why England Slept.
+John graduated from Harvard after completing a thesis on “Appeasement in Munich.”
+His thesis was later converted into a successful book: Why England Slept (1940).

-Before America joined the war, John joined the navy and saw action throughout the Pacific theatre.
-In August 1943, his boat was rammed by a Japanese destroyer ‘Amagiri’.
-John F Kennedy was later decorated for his outstanding bravery in rescuing a fellow crewman; he was also awarded the Purple heart for later action.
-Later he was modest about his actions, saying he felt a bit embarrassed as it resulted from a botched military action.
+Before America joined the war, John joined the Navy and saw action throughout the Pacific theatre.
+In August 1943, his boat was rammed by Japanese destroyer Amagiri.
+John F Kennedy was later decorated for his outstanding bravery in rescuing a fellow crewman; he was also awarded the Purple Heart for an incident later in the war.
+Afterwards, Kennedy was modest about his actions, saying he felt a bit embarrassed as it resulted from a botched military action.

-In 1946, he won a seat in Boston for the US House of Representatives, and in 1952 got himself elected for the US Senate, defeating the incumbent Republican.
+In 1946, he won a seat in Boston for the US House of Representatives, and in 1952 got himself elected to the US Senate, defeating the incumbent Republican.

-During his inauguration, JFK, gave a very memorable speech, where he famously encouraged citizens to help the nation become strong again.
+During his inauguration, JFK gave a memorable speech, where he famously encouraged citizens to help the nation become strong again.